- How much is gap insurance in Massachusetts?

 Where to buy gap insurance in Massachusetts

-Many insurance companies, including major carriers, offer gap insurance in Massachusetts.
-It's relatively easy to add coverage to your current auto insurance policy.
+Many insurance companies, including major providers, offer gap insurance in Massachusetts.
+You can add this coverage to your existing car insurance policy or buy a standalone policy.

 We gathered car insurance rates with and without gap insurance through our data partner, Quadrant Information Services.